These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • blue-green ghost nets adrift at sea,

-• ducks in New Year's market,
+• ducks in the New Year's market,

-• spawning salmon in Upper Snake River...
+• spawning salmon in the Upper Snake River...

 • Then, I remember you are dead, too.